It is easy to get caught up in the glow of video gaming, but it is always refreshing when you spend time playing a board game with a friend.

 - Round-Based Gameplay: With 14 rounds structured around harvests, “Agricola” keeps players engaged, as they must plan their actions carefully to maximize their progress.

-- Victory Points Scoring: Scoring in “Agricola” rewards balanced strategies, discouraging players from overly focusing on one aspect of the game, adding depth and complexity.
+- Victory Points Scoring: Scoring in “Agricola” rewards balanced strategies, discouraging players from overly focusing on one aspect of the game, and adding depth and complexity.

 The Lord of the Rings: The Card Game